-An attempt has been made to determine the direction of movement of one wall with respect to has been made the other because orepsoots are frequently related to variations in the strike and dip of the vein.
-If the direction of movement is known it may be possible to predict where openings and therefore oreshoots, will occur along a curved fissure when one wall is moved with respect to the other wall.
-Where żnenorżesipnikowanagereżzarathe zmozeneni x żuziex żes directionzefrairy In those reverse faults, where the principal component of the movement is in the direction of dip, openings occur where the dip flattens, and therefore in the Main vein creshoots would be expected where the dip is flatter than usual.
+This attempt to determine the direction of movement of one wall with respect to the other has been made because ore-shoots are frequently related to variations in the strike and dip of the vein.
+If the direction of movement is known it may be possible to predict where openings and therefore oreshoota, will occur along a curved fissure when one wall is moved with respect to the other wall.
+In those reverse faults, where the principal component of the movement is in the direction of dip, openings occur where the dip flattens, and therefore in the Main vein ore-shoots would be expected where the dip is flatter than usual.
 The distribution of the stopes bears out this conception, for the dips are somewhat less, 45 to 55 degrees in the stoped areas than in the sections not stoped, where the dips are 60 to 65 degrees.